-There are many nooks and crannies to CLSQL, some of which are covered in the Xanalys documents we refered to earlier, some are not.
-The best documentation at this time is still the source code for CLSQL itself and the inline documentation for its various functions.
+There are many nooks and crannies to CLSQL, some of which are covered in the Xanalys documents we

 CLSQL

 This part gives a reference to the symbols exported from the package CLSQL-SYS, which are also reexported from the package CLSQL.
 These symbols constitute the normal user-interface of CLSQL.
 Currently, the symbols of the CommonSQL-API are not documented here.